 Asthma is a disease that affects your lungs.
 When something irritates your lungs, it can cause your airways to shrink.
 Less air moves in and out of your lungs and mucous blocks your airways.
 When this happens, you may have an asthma attack, resulting

 in coughing, wheezing, chest tightness or difficulty breathing.
 Common triggers include tobacco smoke, mold, dampness, dust mites and pollen.

-Asthma is a long-term disease, the Centers for Disease Control and Prevention (CDC) explain, however, asthma attacks only happen when something irritates your lungs.
+Asthma is a long-term disease, the CDC explains, however, asthma attacks only happen when something irritates your lungs.